Ingvild Deila

-Ingvild Deila (born January 18, 1987) is a Norwegian actress.
+Ingvild Deila (born 1987), sometimes credited as Ingvild Syntropia, is a Norwegian actress.
 She is known for her roles in both low-budget independent films and large-scale blockbusters.
 She first appeared in film through her role as Mina in FISH (2013); this was followed by roles in 7 films all in 2014.
 This led to her role in the Marvel Cinematic Universe as a World Hub scientist in Oslo in Avengers: Age of Ultron (2015).
-Delia also played Princess Leia through motion capture in Rogue One (2016).
+Deila also played Princess Leia through motion capture in Rogue One (2016).

 Career

-Delia joined the Marvel Cinematic Universe in the 2015 film Avengers: Age of Ultron as the World Hub lead scientist.
+Deila joined the Marvel Cinematic Universe in the 2015 film Avengers: Age of Ultron as the World Hub lead scientist.

 Deila made a brief appearance as Princess Leia in the 2016 film Rogue One: A Star Wars Story.
 With the film set before 1977's Star Wars: Episode IV – A New Hope, a computer-generated image of a young Carrie Fisher was superimposed over Deila's face.
 Archival audio of Fisher saying "Hope" was used to voice the character.